Kitojin/Drophistory/readme.md

 - Diamond
 - Left/Right Part of Treasure Map
 - Material's for Radiant Acces.
-- All types of Masks
+- All types of Masks(currently only Exodor masks , other masks comming soon)
 - Exodor Token
-- Exodor Gearpieces
+- ALL Exodor Gearpieces
 - Relique & Haildoms

+## Roadmap:
+Multi-Lang Support
+better grp member overview
+and more